 -

-Protect the Baaka and all natural rivers in Australia.
-Restore to full health.
+Protect the Baaka (Darling River), the Martuwarra (Fitzroy River WA) and all other natural rivers in Australia.
+Restore those already degraded to full health.

 -